 What is the shelf life for KOST’s HTF products?

-Typically 2 years if stored in a cool, dry, controlled environment out of the elements.
+Typically two years if stored in a cool, dry, controlled environment out of the elements.

 What is the minimum recommended dilution %?